Bl1ndBeholder/pokemon-saves/README.md

 #### Nintendo GameCube (Dolphin)
 1. Run the game once in Dolphin to generate a memory card save file.
-2. Download the `.sav` from this repo.
+2. Download the `.gci` from this repo.
 3. Rename it to match Dolphin’s `.gci` format (e.g., `01-GC6E-pokemon_colosseum.gci`).
    - Tip: check inside Dolphin’s memory card folder to see the correct filename.
 4. Place it in your `User/GC/USA/Card A/` folder (or equivalent).